TRIPURA RAHASYA

 27. I found him absolutely free from any sense of

-obligation and at the same time perfectly happy in his realisation
+obligation and at the same time perfectly happy in his

 of Eternal Being.
 How did he gain that state?
 And